dmbarbour/wikilon/docs/ABCRT.md

         (block header, list of operations)

-Operations in a simple block are either small integers indicating a single opcode (possibly an accelerator), or quoted values (block, text, partial evaluation, quotation, etc.).
+Operations in a block are either small integers indicating a single opcode (possibly an accelerator), or quoted values (block, text, partial evaluation, quotation, etc.).
 Fast composition may be represented as quoting and inlining a block.
 Our block header will contain a few flags (affine, relevant, etc.).
 This naive representation may prove convenient as a base representation for simplification and compilation.

 A challenge for this representation of blocks is *precise, efficient, dynamic* tracking of substructural type attributes.
 Internal substructure from partial evaluation as in `[[xyzzy]kf]` mustn't be confused with external sub-structure from quotations like `[xyzzy]kf' == [[xyzzy]kf]kf`.
-For the moment, I'll just track this by recording a flag bit to perform latent substructure evaluation when copying or dropping quoted values.
-I'll otherwise suppress substructure checks.
+For the moment, I'll track substructure by recording a flag bit to track lazy substructure for quoted values.

-Long term, I'll want a more compact block representation that involves much less copying, and a variant for just-in-time compilations.
-I'd also like to shift most substructural type checking into static ahead-of-time computations.

-Additionally, I will need a means to convert a block to text for extraction purposes.
-This could be handled as a special case for streaming output (even if I don't support laziness in general).
-Or I could just perform this translation eagerly, which would probably be sufficient at least in the short and medium terms.
+Long term, I'll also want *compact* blocks (e.g. a compact text plus a stack of quoted values, or internalizing quoted values similar to stowage) and *just-in-time compiled blocks*.
+These will be essential for performance at large scale.

+#### Performance for Tight Loops

+Loops in ABC are performed by copying a block then applying one of the two copies in a tight fixpoint behavior.
+However, repeatedly creating deep copies of a block seems like a very bad idea for performance.
+How can we avoid doing so?

+One option is to move the block into a separate non-copying space - a shared object space - such that we may process the block without copying it.
+We might need to copy quoted values, but quoted values containing blocks may in turn reference back into the shared space.
+This feature might be coupled with the notion of 'compact' blocks... and potentially with stowage.

+We can potentially have these shared objects be local to a context, i.e. keeping a stack of sorts.
+But having multi-context shared objects would have some advantages for performance (copying continuations, shared JIT efforts, etc.).

 #### Reading and Writing of Blocks?

-Injecting a block into bytecode is straightforward enough.
-But it is unfortunately unclear how to read a large block back into an output stream.
+To incrementally read a large block, we should first translate it into a large text or binary.
+For symmetry, pushing a large block into our code should transform large texts or binaries.
+The choice of text vs. binary is a bit more questionable, but the performance difference should be negligible.
+Either should work easily enough.

 #### Binding a Dictionary?